hpc2n/intro-linux/docs/editors.md

 Some editors are more suited for a GUI environment and some are more suited for a command line environment.

+## less, more, cat

+If you just need to see the content of a file, one of the commands ``less``, ``more``, or ``cat`` are probably the best, since there is no risk of you making changes to the file if you are just looking in it.

 !!! note "less, more, cat - if you just need to see the content"

-    If you just need to see the content of a file, these commands that was mentioned under the [Pipes and filters]() section are probably the best, since there is no risk of you making changes to the file if you are just looking in it.
+    If you just need to see the content of a file, these commands are probably the best, since there is no risk of you making changes to the file if you are just looking in it.

     - more: forward navigation and limited backward navigation in a file named FILE.
-Usage: more FILE
+        - Usage: ``more FILE``
+        - Exit with: ``q``
     - less: forward and backward navigation and also has search options.
-Usage less FILE
+        - Usage ``less FILE``
+        - Exit with: ``q``
     - cat: a tool for file-related operations (view, concatenate, create, copy, merge, and manipulate file contents).
-Usage: cat [option] FILE where option is various optional options (hint: man cat for more info).
+Usage: ``cat [option] FILE`` where option is various optional options (hint: ``man cat`` for more info).

+!!! warning "Reminder"

+    If you are just looking in a file, do not use an editor (nano, vim, emacs, ...) as you risk making changes if, for instance, your cat runs across the keyboard!
+Use something like cat or less instead.

+!!! note "Try out ``less`` and ``cat``!"

+    - Go to the ``exercises`` directory (that you got from the tarball at the beginning of the course) and change directory to one of the subdirectories.
+    - Use ``less`` on one of the files.
+Use ``cat`` on one of the files.

+    **Question**: Why is ``cat`` good for short files, but not for long files?

-## Command line
+## Command line editors

 These are all good editors for using on the command line: